barambani/http4s-extend/README.md

   val vcId = identity(vcA1)
 }
 ```
-and giving a look at its disassembled code we can see how `NewType`'s approach differs from the Value Classes in terms of allocations.
+and giving a look at its disassembled code we can see how `NewType`'s approach differs from the Value Classes in terms of allocations (see how the occurrences of `new` differ).

 **Tuple**
 ```scala